amaccarini/Modelica-PhD-course/index.md

 </style>

 ### Dates:
-The 4th edition of the course is scheduled for **August 21-23, 2024**.
-Registrations are closed.
+The next (5th) edition of the course is scheduled for **August 2025**.
+Registrations will open in April/May 2025.

 ### Max. number of participants:
 20